 When I googled the municipal albergue in Zamora, it was 4.4 more kilometers from this intersection.
 Only another 54 minute walk.
 Good to know.

-In about another 1/4 kilometer, you will come to this intersection, below with a sign that says, "Camino Particular."
+In about another 300 meters, you will come to this intersection, below with a sign that says, "Camino Particular."
 I have no idea what this was about, but follow it, as it is the way to go.
 And after the turn, it was so very nice to have a bit of shade.

-At 16.5 the dirt road finally ends and pavement begins at this cement factory.
+At 16.2 kilometers, the dirt road finally ends and pavement begins at this cement factory.

-At 16.85, you cross the CL-527 highway, to see this Camino sign, below, leading you down the hill.
+At about 16.4 km, you cross the CL-527 highway, to see this Camino sign, below, leading you down the hill.
 The cathedral tower and rotunda are clearly in view.

 The waymarking is very good coming into the city, with these large Camino signs giving you clear directions.
 There is also a red Senda del Duero sign claiming it is only 1.1 kilometers to Zamora from here.